 Suited for video and audio files

-Since compression is used for web pages but not for already compressed content, most multimedia formats stored in MAFF files can be opened without the requirement of uncompressing the entire file.
+Compression can be used selectively for text files but not for already compressed content.
+This allows most multimedia formats to be opened without uncompressing the entire file first.
 For example, this enables seeking instantly to the middle of a video, either stored locally or remotely available through a streaming source.

 View using the jar: protocol

-Even without the MAF extension, Mozilla browsers are able to display the contents of MAFF archives natively, using the jar: protocol.
+Even without add-ons, browsers based on Mozilla technology are able to display the contents of MAFF archives natively, using the jar: protocol.

 Store metadata about the saved resources

-MAFF archives contain metadata like the original URL the page was saved from and the date/time of the save operation.
-The presence of this additional data is indifferent to ordinary ZIP extractors, but for example allows the Firefox browser with the MAF extension to perform operations like:
+MAFF archives contain metadata like the original location from which the page was saved, as well as the date and time of the save operation.
+The presence of this additional data is indifferent to ordinary ZIP extractors, but may allow the browser to perform operations like:

 - Opening the original page instead of the archived copy while on-line